adi6raj/adi6raj/README.md

 # Hi, I'm Aditya! 👋

-I am a passionate B.C.A student at veer kunwar singh University , driven by a curiosity for technology and a love for writing.
+I am a passionate M.C.A student at University of Petroleum and Energy Studies , driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Science at veer kunwar singh University .
+- 🔭 I'm currently pursuing my Masters in Computer Science at University of Petroleum and Energy Studies.
 - 📝 I write in-depth, long-form articles on my website [theenthusiast.dev](https://theenthusiast.dev), accumulating over 20k views within just 2 months.
 - 🌐 Proud member of the [Hackernoon Blogging Fellowship](https://hackernoon.com/), contributing to the tech community.
 - ✍️ Content Writer at [freeCodeCamp](https://www.freecodecamp.org/), gearing up to share valuable insights with the global coding community.